How to avoid losing vision due to retinal detachment? What should not be done if the retina is detached? Postoperative period after retinal rupture.

 Exposure to liquid nitrogen

-Cryopexy is indicated for damage to one eye against the background of a high degree of myopia, for patients with connective tissue pathology (Marfan and Stickler syndromes).
+Cryopexy is indicated for damage to one eye due to a high degree of myopia, for patients with connective tissue pathology (Marfan and Stickler syndromes).
 The operation can be performed on an outpatient basis.

 Laser coagulation

-A special lens is attached to the patient's eye to fix the eyeball and limit involuntary movements.
-After the beam is directed to the damaged area, point effects are applied, which are perceived as light flashes.
+A special lens is placed on the patient's eye to fix the eyeball and limit involuntary movements.
+After directing the beam, point effects are applied to the damaged area, which are perceived as light flashes.
 At the end of the procedure, the lens is removed, and anti-inflammatory solutions are dripped into the eye.
-Drawing points can be of the following types:
+The application of points can be of the following types:

 Description